metalMajor/com.metalmajor.p1sma/README.md

 ## Ethernet Cable

 The inverter needs to be connected to your network using one of the 2 ethernet interfaces.
 The wifi connection won't be enough, it really needs the ethernet, which they rebranded to "speedwire", yay marketing department!

-I used the one closed to the wall-side.
+I used the one closest to the wall-side.
 It will take an IP address using DHCP, so no additional config is required, just plug it to your router.
 Because it uses multicast, you don't even need to know the ip address.

 ## Configuration